 I think about Book Ends when I'm working with families on a shoot, too.

 Oh so often, one or the other parent has this ideal picture in his/her head about how the kids will behave or the shoot will unfold: everyone will smile and sit pleasantly and look directly at the camera yet it won't look fake.

 In other words, it will be Barnes and Noble--

 shelves aligned at perfect eye level with plenty of walking space between, everything arranged in easily navigable sections with search kiosks for extra clarity, a hint of Starbucks mocha wafting through the air, a large children's nook with cushy couches and rugs to read on.
 Bliss, right?

 But here's the thing: life doesn't happen like Barnes and Noble.

 Books get thrown off those shelves and it might be hours or days before they get picked up.
 The kids are more likely to eat the books than they are to sit on one of those cushy couches.

 So when we're out in a field photographing your family, it's okay to run around picking dandelions, or have a spontaneous tickle fight, or to just lay on a blanket looking up at shapes in the clouds.
 Those moments make for real, beautiful photographs.
-No 'cheeeeeese' included.
+No 'cheeeeeese' required.

-I believe in order and organization and structure, sure -- I wouldn't get by as a mother of a 10 month old running a business from home if I didn't.
+I believe in order and organization and structure, sure -- I wouldn't get by as a mom of a toddler running a business from home if I didn't.